Race certified by Finishers: event approved by the organizer

 • For the 25 km: 18 years old solo (minors must be accompanied by a parent)

 The best way to get there is by train!
-Thereโ€™s a station just a five-minute walk from the event.
-The timing of the event is designed so you can arrive from Manchester or Sheffield by train.
+There is a train station just a five-minute walk from the event.
+The event timing is designed so you can arrive by train from Manchester or Sheffield.